Don't miss - Victorian swimming pool

 There are walking guides available at reception and the gatehouse which have more detailed information about the different routes around the estate, with maps for you to follow.

-Dogs are welcome on walks around the estate but we do have livestock grazing in the parkland, including a bull, so please keep dogs on leads for safety.
+Dogs are welcome on walks around the estate but livestock regularly graze in the parkland so please keep dogs on leads for safety.